eurucamp/eurucamp-activities/README.md

 ## Development

-An install postgresql instance and a compiler is needed.
+An installed postgresql instance and a compiler is needed.

 ### Basic setup